makerdao/plunger/README.md

 _plunger_ has been created during development of the Maker Keeper Framework.
 It is essential to run each keeper from an individual address that does not have any pending transactions.
-That is why before starting each keeper, doing a `plunger --source parity_txqueue --wait 0x.....` is recommended.
+That is why before starting each keeper, doing a `plunger --wait 0x.....` is recommended.

 If you want to discuss this tool, the best place is the _#keeper_ channel in the Maker RocketChat, linked above.